Home » Automobile engg » Combustion Chamber: Types of Combustion Chamber and Cylinder Head

 Types of Combustion Chamber for Diesel Engine

-Another types of the combustion chambers for diesel engines is as follows:
+Other types of combustion chambers for diesel engines are as follows:

 1. Open combustion chamber